-František Xaverský represents patron saint of the Jesuit order and patron saint against the black plague.
-There are mysterious crypts in the underground and you can visit them.
+František Xaverský represents the patron saint of the Jesuit order and the patron saint against the black plague.
+There are mysterious crypts underground and you can visit them.
 Next to the church is the monastery and school.

 Town’s hall seat is in a spectacular building located on the main square (after 1918, after the fall of Austria-Hungary, it was here a temporary seat of the Czecho-Slovak government).